First-Peoples-Cultural-Council/maps/NEW_README.md

 cp .env.local.example .env.local
 ```

-The defaults point the frontend to Django at `http://localhost:8000`.
-Add the
+The defaults point the frontend to Django at `http://localhost:8000` and include
+the development Mapbox configuration required to load the map.
+Add the Cognito
-development Mapbox and Cognito values to `.env.local` as needed.
-This file is
+values to `.env.local` if you need authentication.
+This file is ignored by Git
-ignored by Git and must not contain production secrets.
+and must not contain production secrets.

 Install the locked dependencies and start Nuxt: